 Keynote address, clinical and research presentations, Café Scientifique

-Registration is available online through the Thames Valley Children's Centre.
+Registration open Tuesday, April 1 and is available online through the Thames Valley Children's Centre.

 Peter Rosenbaum is Professor of Paediatrics at McMaster University and has held a Tier 1 Canada Research Chair since 2001.
 In 1989 he co-founded CanChild Centre for Childhood Disability Research at McMaster.